bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 - Here we return to the matter with which we began: the European Enlightenment as the apotheosis of the principle of open and rational debate. ^[p 45]

 #theme
-- indigenous critique (about freedom/autonomy/mutual aid/communism/liberty) gets twisted into one about "equality" by Turgot
+- indigenous critique (about freedom/autonomy/mutual aid/communism/liberty) gets twisted into one about "equality" by [A. R. J. Turgot](Turgot.md)

 #theme (from ch 3, so referring to this, chapter 2): In the last chapter, we suggested that the really insidious element of Rousseau’s legacy is not so much the idea of the ‘noble savage’ as that of the ‘stupid savage’.
 We may have got over the overt racism of most nineteenth-century Europeans, or at least we think we have, but it’s not unusual to find even very sophisticated contemporary thinkers who feel it’s more appropriate to compare ‘bands’ of hunter-gatherers with chimps or baboons than with anyone they’d ever be likely to meet.(p 92)